 The Result of a Sugar-Damaged Gut

 What is the result of all these gut changes?
 Ultimately, these changes to the intestines can lead to poor absorption of nutrients, infections, poor immune response, inflammatory conditions, and autoimmune diseases.
-All of these have greater downstream effects, like hormone or neurotransmitter imbalance, sleep problems, accelerated aging, and more.
+These have greater downstream effects, like hormone or neurotransmitter imbalance, sleep problems, accelerated aging, and more.

 How to Stop the Sugar Cravings

-Sugar is a very powerful addictive substance, and it can be difficult to quit eating it.
+Sugar is a powerful addictive substance, and it can be challenging to quit eating it.
 The good news is that there are some strategies for getting the cravings under control.
 Here are a few ideas for you:

 - Add apple cider vinegar (ACV), a Wellness Way staple

 - Consider a higher-fat diet like ketogenic or low-carb, high (healthy) fat, which is satiating, blood sugar-balancing, and can lower those sugar cravings

 - Support balanced blood sugar with an herb like Gymnema

 - Try natural non-caloric sweeteners like stevia, monk fruit, xylitol, or erythritol

 - Consider a prebiotic sweetener like Yacón or inulin.
 (Inulin also comes as a supplement for added fiber)

 Keep in mind that these sweetener options are highly individual, depending on your food allergy list, glucose tolerance, and ability to handle high FODMAP foods.
 Check in with your Wellness Way practitioner for a Personalized Nutrition Program.